skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 are annoyed at the stories.
 Others simply laugh.
 I don't understand it myself."

-Eomer thinks about this for a moment, "So you're saying that the people under the curse don't believe it, but people not under the curse do?"
+Eomier thinks about this for a moment, "So you're saying that the people under the curse don't believe it, but people not under the curse do?"